pschool-in/curriculum/content/grammar/new-topics/punctuation.md

 ## Capital letters

 The first letter of a sentence should always be capital.
 The word ‘I’ is also written in capital.
-In addition, names of special places, names and titles also start with a capital letter.
+In addition, names of special places, people and titles also start with a capital letter.
 Some examples are;
 1. My name is Richa.
 2. May I eat some fish?
 3. Richa Malhotra